Visual Performance is Controlled by Cut Precision.

 Crown Angle: 33.7 - 35.8° degrees

 Culet Size: None, Pointed, Very Small, Small, or Medium

-Ali Baba likes to say things like “This diamond has Tolkowsky proportions, but I didn’t want to increase the price of the diamond by having it certified”.
-This is usually bunk, if all of the proportions for the diamond met Tolkowsky’s parameters, he would have sent it in to be lab graded because then he would be able to get a better price for the diamond.
-By the way, none of the independent gemological laboratories actually “certify” anything, they merely report the characteristics of the diamond based on their opinion at the time the diamond was graded; thus use of the term “certified” is erroneous and misleading at best.
+Ali Baba likes to say things like "This diamond has Tolkowsky proportions, but I didn't want to increase the price of the diamond by having it certified".
+This is usually bunk, because if all of the proportions for the diamond met Tolkowsky's parameters, they would have sent it in to be lab graded.

 Tolkowsky's calculations for the ideal angles and proportions for a round brilliant cut diamond are as follows: